SnowballSH/Py-City/README.md

 (Wait a few seconds patiently, because the program needs to pull the repo)

+### Hold the right click of your mouse to rotate the scene!!

 Make sure you are in the root directory of Py-City!

 #### The current main.py lets you view the [source repo](https://github.com/SnowballSH/Snow-lang) of **the Snow Programming Language**